Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

 \subsection{Few-shot Learning}

-We then conduct experiments to verify the performance of BVFSM on the task of few-shot learning.
+We then conduct experiments on the few-shot learning task.
 Few-shot learning is one of the most popular applications in meta-learning, whose goal is to learn an algorithm that can also handle new tasks well.
 Specifically, each task is an $N$-way classification and it aims to learn the hyper-parameter $\x$ so that each task can be solved by only $M$ training samples (i.e., $N$-way $M$-shot).

-Similar to recent works~\cite{franceschi2018bilevel,liu2020generic,liu2021generic}, we model the network with two parts: a four-layer convolution network $\x$ as a common feature extraction layer among different tasks, and a logical regression layer $\y={\y^i}$ as the separated classifier for each task.
+Similar to works in~\cite{franceschi2018bilevel,liu2020generic,liu2022general}, we model the network with two parts: a four-layer convolution network $\x$ as a common feature extraction layer among tasks, and a logical regression layer $\y={\y^i}$ as the separated classifier for each task.
 We also set dataset as $\D=\{\D^i\}$, where $\D^i=\D^i_{\mathtt{tr}}\cup \D^i_{\mathtt{val}}$ for the $i$-th task.
-Then we set the loss function of the $i$-th task to be cross-entropy $g(\x,\y^i;\D^i_{\mathtt{tr}})$ for the LL problem, and thus the LL objective can be defined as
+By setting the loss function of the $i$-th task to be cross-entropy $g(\x,\y^i;\D^i_{\mathtt{tr}})$ for the LL problem, the LL objective can be defined as

 As for the UL objective, we also utilize the cross-entropy function but define it based on $\{\D^i_{\mathtt{val}}\}$ as